m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 $$

 ## Types of Reinforcement Learning tasks
-A task is a specific **instance** of a problem.
+A task is a specific instance of a problem.
 There are mainly two categories of tasks: episodic and continuous. **Episodic** tasks have a clear beginning and specific end, or a terminal state.
 In contrast, **continuous** tasks are ongoing, lacking a definitive endpoint, which requires the agent to improve the policy continuously while interacting with the environment.

 <figure>
   <img alt="types of RL tasks; episodic and continuous"
-  src="./types-of-rl-tasks.png">
+  src="./images/types-of-rl-tasks.png">
   <figcaption>Types of RL tasks; episodic and continuous | Designed by Mohamed Yosef (the author)</figcaption>
 </figure>